saucelabs/sauce-docs/docs/api-testing/use-cases/using-environments.md

 1. Edit **GET** component:
    - URL - for example `${protocol}${domain}${endpoint}`
-1. In Input Set tab, add a Global Variable:
+1. In the Input Set tab, add a Global Variable:
    - Name - for example `protocol`
    - Value - for example `https://`
 1. Add a Global Variable: